 Here is how it work.

 Step 1.
 Free download MacMaster from Mac App Store.

 Open the program on your MacBook and click "Scan".

 Step 2.
 All the applications on the chosen folder will be displayed.
 Choose the one that you want to remove.

 Step 3.
-Move mouse cursor to the blank area beside the app or app file, a search icon will appear.
-Click search icon to locate the app and its app files.
+Move mouse cursor to a search icon.
+Click search icon to locate the app and its app files quickly.

 Above is the whole guide to properly uninstall apps on MacBook Air/Pro.
 Any other question about completely removing apps on MacBook.
 Leave you comments below.